neevparikh/neevparikh.github.io/content/authors/neev/_index.md

 # - Visitors
 ---

-Hi!
-I'm a concurrent graduate/undergraduate student at Brown University, with research interests in reinforcement learning, robotics, distributed RL and planning.
-I currently work in the Intelligent Robot Lab at Brown University, led by Professor George Konidaris.
+Currently, I'm a software engineer at Stripe, Inc. on the financial data team.
+I graduated from Brown University with a masters (advised by Professor George Konidaris) in Computer Sciecne, with research interests in reinforcement learning and distributed, multi-modal machine learning systems.

 For a resume, please click [here](files/neev_parikh_resume.pdf).
+Get in touch via [email](mailto:test@example.org).
+Other links: [github](https://github.com/neevparikh), [google scholar](https://scholar.google.com/citations?user=GUopQmgAAAAJ), [linkedin](https://www.linkedin.com/in/neev-parikh).